Konamiman/MSX-UNAPI-specification/docs/MSX UNAPI specification 1.1.md

     CALL CALLSEG

     CALLSEG:
-      CALL <routine address>
+      CALL <address of CALL_MAPI>
       DB &Bmmeeeeee
       DB <segment number>
       ;no RET is needed here

  where

-* `mm` is the mapper slot, as an index (0 to 3) in the mappers table
+* `mm` is the mapper slot, as an index (0 to 3) in either the mappers table provided by [the standard mapper support routines](#appendix-a-the-standard-mapper-support-routines) or the reduced mappers table provided by the RAM helper, whichever is available.

 * `eeeeee` is the routine to be called, as an index (0 to 63) of a jump table that starts at address 4000h of the segment.
 That is, 0 means 4000h, 1 means 4003h, 2 means 4006h, etc.

-The mappers table is as follows:
+The reduced mappers table is as follows:

 * +0: Slot number of the primary mapper
 * +1: Maximum segment number of the primary mapper